virinchimnm/Link-Prediction/README.md

 # Link-Prediction

-This package consists of link prediction codes in C++ which run on MAC/UBUNTU.
-One can make modifications for being able to run it on Windows.
-You can download the lp folder on to any location on your system.
-Please download Boost C++ library and unzip it into the same folder where lp folder is residing.
+This package consists of link prediction codes in which run on MAC/UBUNTU platform.
+One can make necessary modifications for running the codes on Windows platform.
+You can download the lp folder to any location in your system.
+Please download Boost C++ library and unzip it in the same folder where lp folder is residing on your system.

-The structure of the lp folder is as follows:
+The structure of this package is as follows:

 lp
 <ul>